Fairtrade at Derby

 Requirement: Partnership has connected its FT work with decolonising its curriculum by providing students with more opportunities to learn through the lens of producers.

-Consult with relevant colleagues.
-Teaching and learning materials to be identified.
+Consultation has taken place with relevant colleagues.
+Teaching and learning materials have been identified.

 Research and curriculum (RC009)